Updated: 22-Jan-26 10:55 ET

 Key Factors

-- Wages and salaries increased 0.4% month-over-month after increasing 0.4% in April.
+- Wages and salaries increased 0.4% month-over-month in November after increasing 0.3% in October.

-- Rental income was down 0.4% month-over-month after being flat in April.
+- Rental income was up 0.3% month-over-month in November after increasing 0.2% in October.

-- The personal savings rate, as a percentage of disposable personal income, decreased to 4.5% from 4.9% in April.
+- The personal savings rate, as a percentage of disposable personal income, fell to 3.5% in November from 3.7% in October.

 Big Picture